rhymix/rhymix/README.md

 ### Copyright and License

-Rhymix is a free software licensed under the [GNU GPL v2](http://korea.gnu.org/documents/copyleft/gpl.ko.html) or later.
+Rhymix is a free software licensed under the [GNU GPL v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) or later.
-Free software, also known as "open source", is a program that emphasizes the freedom and rights of developers and users, their participation and responsibilities, and is free to use and participate in development.
+Free software is a program that emphasizes the rights and responsibilities of developers and users to participate or use in freedom.

-Rhymix is based on the source code of [XpressEngine](https://www.xpressengine.com), which [NAVER](https://www.navercorp.com/) is partly copyrighted free software.
+Rhymix is based on the source code of [XpressEngine](https://www.xpressengine.com) ([Github](https://github.com/xpressengine/xe-core/)), which [NAVER](https://www.navercorp.com/) is partly copyrighted free software.
 Rhymix developers have copyrights on the added and modified code.

-XpressEngine had licensed under the GPL in its early days and switched to LGPL from the version 1.4.0, but Rhymix has reverted its licenses to the GPL for further protection of the rights and spirit of free software.
+XpressEngine has been licensed under the GPL in its early days and switched to LGPL from version 1.4.0, but Rhymix has reverted its licenses to the GPL for further protection of the rights and spirit of free software.
 (License conversion is allowed in [LGPL v2.1 Section 3](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).)

-GPL is a license that is commonly adopted by global CMSs such as WordPress, Drupal, and Joomla, so the rights and obligations of users and developers are the same as those CMSes.
+The GPL is commonly adopted by global CMSes such as WordPress, Drupal, and Joomla.
+The rights and obligations of users and developers of Rhymix are the same as those CMSes.

-The use of Rhymix on the homepage does not impose a duty on you, to release the source code, even if you modify the source code or develop the extension yourself.
+The use of Rhymix on homepage does not impose a duty on you to release the source code, even if you modify the source code or develop the extension yourself.
-However, if you distribute or sell the source code or extension, you must provide the source code, which is subject to the GPL license.
+However, distributing and/or selling the source code or extension according to the GPL license, you have to provide the source code.